ajleeson/research_blog/_posts/2024-04-09-quantifying-do-differences.md

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/da776886-3a9b-439b-9c49-46178d27feaf" width="500"/><br>Fig 6.
 Puget Sound maps with days in which bottom DO < 6 mg/L, with regions outside of Puget Sound cropped out.</p><br>

 For completion, Figure 7 shows a timeseries of the bottom water area with DO < 6 mg/L, corresponding to the region shown in Figure 6.
+Because the area with DO < 6 mg/L is much higher at the end of the year than it is at the beginning of the year, it seems that the spin-up time for this run was too short.
+Thus, it is even more important to continue the simulation through 2014.

 <p style="text-align:center;"><img src="https://github.com/ajleeson/LO_user/assets/15829099/7b825102-2a8f-4609-9bf9-36da8e648f35" width="500"/><br>Fig 7.
 Puget Sound timeseries or area with DO < 6 mg/L. Area corresponds to colored region in Figure 5.</p><br>